rosell-dk/picoQuery/README.md

 }
 ```

+If you *do* implement methods this way, please consider sharing them on [this page](https://github.com/rosell-dk/picoQuery/wiki/Shared-code) on the wiki

 ### Compliance
 Generally all signatures of the methods are implemented, but there are a few exceptions.
 In the builder, you can learn more about these exceptions by hovering the small warning icon next to partially supported methods.